chauff/paper-note-filler/README.md

 - aclanthology, e.g. https://aclanthology.org/2022.acl-long.3/
 - semantischolar, e.g. https://www.semanticscholar.org/paper/Feature-Engineering-for-Second-Language-Acquisition-Chen-Hauff/75033c495638dcb2fb8ebc6211e5e5e0e8b93ea6

-If it is an arxiv paper, the ArXiv API is queried.
+If it is an arXiv paper, the arXiv API is queried.
 The ACL Anthology isn't as simple to query, and since Semantic Scholar has most of the data ingested, the [Semantic Scholar API](https://www.semanticscholar.org/product/api) is queried with the respective aclanthology/semanticscholar identifier.

-_Why querying ArXiv separately?
-Although Semantic Scholar also ingests papers posted on ArXiv I have found the ingested data to be more noisy (especially when it comes to the abstract) than ArXiv's version._
+_Why querying arXiv separately?
+Although Semantic Scholar also ingests papers posted on arXiv I have found the ingested data to be more noisy (especially when it comes to the abstract) than arXiv's version._

 > **Note**
 > This plugin was created in two evenings, it works but is brittle.
 Only tested on Desktop.